How To Get a SIM Card in India

 Tips for mobile roaming in India

 Just be aware, as your traveling around India, if you go to a different state you will usually be considered to be ‘roaming’.
 It costs a little more, and it will also cost you a small amount to receive calls.

 You may find it difficult to top up/ recharge your phone credit when in a different state as the tariffs are slightly different and the guy most likely won’t know the different tariffs.
 For example, I the Goa Vodafone tariff is 449 Rupees for 3 GB of internet but the tariff may be a couple of rupees different in another state and if I was to purchase 450 Rupees it would not work – the credit would just turned into talk time not the internet package.
 So I always take a photo of the tariff in the state where I obtained the sim card so that I can show this when topping up my phone outside the state.

 Also, oftentimes when you enter a new state you may need to turn the phone off and on again and then in the settings manually search for select the network again.
 But don’t worry, you should still be able to use your phone all over India but let the sales person in the shop know which state your number if from when you are topping up or recharging your phone in a different state as the price plans and process is a little different.

 Also be aware that your sim will usually deactivate when your visa expires so you will need to get a new sim with a new number and go through the whole process when you visit India again.

-By the way – this article was written from my experience of obtaining sim cards in India many times in the states of Goa, Karnataka, Kerala and Himachal Pradesh with 3 different providers.
+By the way – this article was written from my experience of obtaining sim cards in India many times in the states of Goa, Karnataka, Kerala, Delhi and Himachal Pradesh with 3 different providers.
 But as always, terms, conditions and requirements can change and may vary depending on which state you are in but I hope this post can provide useful information for tourists applying for sim cards in India.